DJ-Laser/FrameGen/README.md

 # FrameGen
-An Iframe Generator.
+An iframe generator.
 If you know you know.